-To address the inappropriate granting of treaty benefits and other potential treaty abuse scenarios, Germany implemented domestic "anti-treaty shopping rules" several years ago.
-According to these regulations, benefits will not be granted if a company's main purpose is to gain access to advantageous conditions derived from DTC and/or EU directives (eg, the EU Parent-Subsidiary Directive).
-Furthermore, domestic subjectto-tax clauses to prevent under-taxation and non-taxation due to DTC or EU directive benefits and CFC rules are in place.
+To address the inappropriate granting of treaty benefits and other potential treaty abuse scenarios, Germany implemented domestic "antitreaty shopping rules" several years ago (see 4.1 Withholding Taxes).
+According to these regulations, benefits will not be granted if a company's main purpose is to gain access to advantageous conditions derived from a double tax convention (DTC) and/or EU directives (eg, the EU Parent-Subsidiary Directive).

+Furthermore, domestic subject-to-tax clauses to prevent under-taxation and non-taxation due to DTC or EU directive benefits and CFC rules are in place.
 Thus, German tax law already provides adequate regulations to address the abuse of benefits and tax avoidance in general.